lacrypta/caravan/README.md

-# Caravana from La Crypta to BGigante
+# Caravana from La Crypta to BGigante Terminada

 This is Repo represents the portfolio for the caravan from La Crypta to B Gigante